When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Related work

 \subsection{Further connections between adversarial examples and interpretability}

-Paradoxically, using explanations to support or justify the prediction of a model can imply security breaches, as they might reveal sensitive information \cite{vigano2020explainable}.
-For instance, an adversary can use explanations of how a black-box model works (e.g., what features are most relevant in a prediction) in order to design more effective attacks.
+{\mfrr Paradoxically, using explanations to support or justify the prediction of a model can imply security breaches, as they might reveal sensitive information \citep{vigano2020explainable,sokol2019counterfactual}.} For instance, an adversary can use explanations of how a black-box model works (e.g., what features are the most relevant in a prediction) in order to design more effective attacks.
 Similarly, in this paper we will show that justifying the classification of the model with an explanation makes it possible to generate types of deception using adversarial examples that, without explanations, it would not be possible to generate (e.g., to convince an expert that a misclassification of the model is correct).

-On another note, recent works have shown that robust (e.g., adversarially trained) models are more interpretable \cite{etmann2019connection,zhang2019interpreting,tsipras2019robustness,ros2018improving}.
-In \cite{etmann2019connection}, this is justified by showing that the farther the inputs are with respect to the decision boundaries, the more aligned are the inputs with their saliency maps, thus, being more interpretable.
+On another note, recent works have shown that robust (e.g., adversarially trained) models are more interpretable \citep{etmann2019connection,zhang2019interpreting,tsipras2019robustness,ros2018improving}.
+In \citet{etmann2019connection}, this is justified by showing that the farther the inputs are with respect to the decision boundaries, the more aligned the inputs are with their saliency maps, thus, being more interpretable. {\mfrr Furthermore, \cite{noack2021empirical} show that enhancing the interpretability of a model during the training phase increases its adversarial robustness.} {\mfrr Moreover, explanation methods have inspired particular defensive strategies against adversarial attacks \citep{renard2019detecting,jiang2021interpretabilityguided,liu2018adversarial,tao2018attacks,yang2020mlloo,zhang2018detecting,wang2020interpretability,hossam2021explain2attack}, and, inversely, adversarial attack methods have been proposed as a tool to generate or analyze explanations \citep{moore2019explaining,elliott2021explaining,haffar2021explaining,praher2021veracity}. }

-Finally, the commonalities between interpretation methods and adversarial attacks and defenses are analyzed in \cite{liu2020adversarial}, showing how adversarial methods can be reinterpreted from an interpretation perspective, and discussing how techniques from one field can bring advances into the other.
+Finally, the similarities between interpretation methods and adversarial attacks and defenses are analyzed in \citet{liu2021adversarial}, showing how adversarial methods can be redefined from an interpretation perspective, and discussing how techniques from one field can bring advances into the other.
 Our paper, however, addresses a different objective.
-In contrast to \cite{liu2020adversarial}, which focuses on highlighting the similarities between particular methods from both (explainable and adversarial machine learning) fields, in this paper we propose a comprehensive framework to study if (and how) adversarial examples can be generated for explainable models under human assessment.
+In contrast to \citet{liu2021adversarial}, which focuses on highlighting the similarities between particular methods from both fields, in this paper we propose a comprehensive framework to study if (and how) adversarial examples can be generated for explainable models under human assessment.